 If you need help filing an appeal, a good place to start is your State Health Insurance Assistance Program (SHIP).

-However, if that doesn’t work for you, you can fill out the “Appoint a Representative” form to have someone else help you.
+However, if that doesn’t work, you can fill out the “Appoint a Representative” form to have someone else help you.
 The representative will act on your behalf during the appeal process.

 Who pays if Medicare denies the claim?

 If you appeal and no matter what, Medicare still ends up denying your claim, you’ll be the one to cover the cost of the medical bill.

 Yes, with a MyMedicare.gov account, you can track your claim.
 Claims may be viewable through an electronic MSN.
 You can expect claims to be available a full day after processing.

 How to find the right insurance for you